 Italians are very (understandably) proud and passionate about their ingredients and food.
 Almost every town and village has its dishes, and each region has its distinctive cuisine, making use of locally grown seasonal ingredients.
 To Italians, food is life, not just something that keeps you alive.
 Good cooking is in their blood, and the Umbrians are no exception.

 Like every Italian town, Assisi has its abundance of tasty dining options – cafes, pizzerias, trattorias (informal bistro-like venues), and ristorantes.
 The oldest part of Assisi is full of good, and good value trattorias, where visitors can sit on a sun-kissed terrace, sipping local wine while perusing some of the local cuisine on the menu.
 All year-round, but especially in the spring and summer months, Assisi has superb produce markets to explore, selling first-class local delicacies including cheese, bread, wine, olives, and meat.

 Umbrian specialties include; black truffles, game in the winter months, and fantastic olive oil.
 Porchetta is a definite seasonal highlight – young roasted suckling pig stuffed with fennel and garlic.
 Of course, national favorites such as classic pasta dishes, pizzas, and desserts are available all year round.
 The region is renowned for its white wine Orvieto, a blend of Trebbiano and local varieties Grechetto and Drupeggio.
-Torgiano is the area’s best appellation for red wine; elegant and long-lived wines are produced from Sangiovese, which is sometimes blended with cabernet sauvignon and other international varieties for color and body.
+Torgiano is the area’s best appellation for red wine; elegant and long-lived wines are produced from the Sangiovese grape, which is sometimes blended with cabernet sauvignon and other international varieties for color and body.
 Considering the quality of what is available, prices are very reasonable, and there is no excuse for not stocking up on excellent local wines to enjoy at home!